lh3/kmer-cnt/README.md

 k-mer counting algorithms but with advanced engineering tricks.
 We will see how far better engineering can go.

+In this repo, each `{kc,yak}-*.*` file implements a standalone k-mer counter.
+As to other files: ketopt.h is a command line option parser; khashl.h is a generic hash table library in C; kseq.h is a fasta/fastq parser; kthread.{h,c}
+provides two multi-threading models; robin\_hood.h is a C++11 hash table library.

 ## Results

 We provide eight k-mer counters, which are detailed below the result table.
 All